andlab-harvard/agedd_paper_phaneuf-hadd/README.md

 ### analyses/ directory

-*utilities.R* defines variables and functions to be shared across scripts.
+*utilities.R* defines variables to be shared across scripts.

 *demographics.R* takes demographic data inputs from data/ and writes outputs to results/demographics/.

+*pre_analyses.R* takes demographic and questionnaire data inputs from data/ and writes outputs (from linear mixed-effects models and regression models) to results/pre_analyses/.

-*analyses.R* takes task and questionnaire data inputs from data/ and writes outputs (from linear mixed-effects models, regression models, and directed acyclic graphs) to results/analyses/.
+*analyses.R* takes demographic, task, and questionnaire data inputs from data/ and writes outputs (from linear mixed-effects models, regression models, and directed acyclic graphs) to results/analyses/.

 ### results/ directory

 Contains text and png file outputs from scripts in analyses/, sorted by analysis type.

-### annotated_figs/ directory
+### figures/ directory

 Contains annotated_figs.pptx, which annotates several figures beyond the limits of R.